naishil01/healthcare-noshow-ml/README.md

-# project-1
+# # Healthcare No-Show Prediction
-project (Data Analysis: Healthcare Appointment No-Show Prediction) This project aims to predict whether patients will miss their healthcare appointments using machine learning models.
+ML pipeline for predicting patient appointment no-shows using Decision Tree classifier and Power BI dashboard This project aims to predict whether patients will miss their healthcare appointments using machine learning models.
 It also provides data-driven insights through interactive Power BI dashboards to optimize appointment scheduling and reduce no-show rates.
 ### 📐 **Project Workflow**
 1. **Data Collection and Cleaning**